John Wilkins: Early life

-He was probably born at Canons Ashby, Northamptonshire, though some sources say Fawsley; his father Walter Wilkins (died 1623) was a goldsmith and his mother Jane Dod was daughter of John Dod, a well-known conforming Puritan.
+He was probably born at Canons Ashby, Northamptonshire, though some sources say Fawsley; his father Walter Wilkins (died 1623) was a goldsmith and his mother Jane Dod was the daughter of John Dod, a well-known conforming Puritan.
 His mother then remarried to Francis Pope, and their son, Walter Pope was a half-brother.

 Wilkins was educated at a school in Oxford run by Edward Sylvester, and matriculated at New Inn Hall.
 He then moved to Magdalen Hall, Oxford where his tutor was John Tombes, and graduated with a BA degree in 1631, an MA degree in 1634.
 He studied astronomy with John Bainbridge.

 Wilkins went to Fawsley in 1637, a sheep-farming place with little population, dominated by the Knightley family, to whom he and then Dod may have ministered; Richard Knightley had been Dod's patron there.
 He was ordained a priest of the Church of England in Christ Church Cathedral in February 1638.
 He then became chaplain successively to Lord Saye and Sele, and by 1641 to Lord Berkeley.
 In 1644 he became chaplain to Prince Charles Louis, nephew of King Charles I, who was then in England.